 The raw brass is slightly softened and then polished manually.

-The brass receives an oxidation, to give it a brown patina appearance, it is then wiped then stabilized, in order to obtain the desired level of finish. (we can shade this finish for your project)
+The brass receives an oxidation to give it a brown patina appearance.
+It is then wiped and stabilized in order to obtain the desired level of finish (we can adjust the shade of this finish to your

 The piece is protected by a polyurethane varnish.